 The purpose of the provision within DPH Rule 511-6-1-.02(3) (e) of the Chapter is to provide a means for local Health Authorities to know when and where each mobile food unit will be located and operating.
 This requirement is essential for the local Health Authorities in order for them to have the ability to conduct unannounced inspections; to assess management's active managerial control over foodborne illness risk factors; and to initiate required investigations in the event of a foodborne outbreak.
-To this end, the Health Authority in the county where the "Base of operation" is located will be the Health Authority where the "Mobile Food Service Operation" will make application for a permit to operate.
+To this end, the Health Authority in the county where the "Base of operation" is located will be the Health Authority where the "Mobile Food Service Establishment" will make application for a permit to operate.
 It is this local Health Authority that will receive the application, menu, and associated plans and specifications for the mobile operation.
 It will take the lead in the plan review process and the pre-operational inspection prior to the issuance of the permit to operate.
 It is during the initial contact that the applicant will furnish information concerning the proposed scheduling of mobile food unit(s) as to location and times of their operation.
-Once the application has been submitted with the proposed schedules of mobile food unit(s) operation location and times, the county Health Authority of origin will notify the applicant that he or she must make application for a permit to operate with any other county Health Authority that is indicated by the proposed schedule of operation.
+Once the application has been submitted with the proposed schedules of mobile food unit(s) operation location and times, the county Health Authority of origin will notify the applicant that he or she must make application for a Authorization to operate with any other county Health Authority that is indicated by the proposed schedule of operation.

-Within each county Health Authority that each mobile food service unit will be operating, the applicant will need to submit an application that lists the location and times when each mobile food service unit will be parked and operating.
-The mobile food service operation's permit holder will have the responsibility to keep both the county of origin and each county Health Authority updated as to changes in how its mobile food unit(s) are scheduled to operate.
-Failure of the permit holder to notify county Health Authorities of changes in scheduling of mobile food unit locations and times of operation will invalidate a mobile food unit permit.
+Within each county that each mobile food service unit will be operating, the applicant will need to submit an application to that Health Authority that lists the location and times when each mobile food service unit will be parked and operating.
+The mobile food service establishment's permit holder will have the responsibility to keep both the county of origin and each county Health Authority updated as to changes in how its mobile food unit(s) are scheduled to operate.
+This can be done by using the Mobile Unit Location Listing form on the DPH EH website or other approved method, such as an app on social media or website, provided that the permit holder informs the Health Authority of the method that will be used.
+Failure of the permit holder to notify county Health Authorities of changes in scheduling of mobile food unit locations and times of operation will invalidate a mobile food unit permit and/or Authorization.